-The Finance department of the Company includes a team that performs the valuations of financial assets and liabilities required for financial reporting purposes including level 3 fair values.
+The finance department of the Company includes a team that performs the valuations of financial assets and liabilities required for financial reporting purposes including level 3 fair values.

-Note 26.8: Financial risk management
+Note 27.8 Financial risk management

 - 1. Business activities of the Company expose it to a variety of financial risks, namely market risks (that is foreign exchange risk, interest rate risk), credit risk and liquidity risk.
 The Management of the Company has the overall responsibility for the establishment and oversight of risk management framework of the Company.
-The Company has constituted a Risk Management Committee, which is responsible for developing and monitoring Risk Management Policy of the Company.
-The Risk Management Policy of the Company are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk Management Policy and systems are reviewed regularly to reflect changes in market conditions and the activities of the Company.
+The Company has constituted a Risk Management Committee, which is responsible for developing and monitoring risk management policies of the Company.
+The risk management policies of the Company.
+The risk management policies of the Company are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
+The risk management policies and systems are reviewed regularly to reflect changes in market conditions and the activities of the Company.
 The risk management of the Company focuses on the unpredictability of these elements and seeks to minimise the potential adverse effects on its financial performance. - 2.
 The Risk Management Committee of the Company is supported by the Finance department that provides assurance that the financial risk activities of the Company are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the policies and risk objectives of the Company.
-The Finance department activities are designed to: - protect the financial results of the Company and position from financial risks - maintain market risks within acceptable parameters, while optimising returns; and - protect the financial investments of the Company, while maximising returns.
+The Finance department activities are designed to protect the financial results of the Company and position from financial risks maintain market risks within acceptable parameters, while optimising returns; and protect the financial investments of the Company, while maximising returns.
 The Finance department is responsible to maximise the return on companies internally generated funds.